ashblue/fluid-behavior-tree/README.md

 }
 ```

+## Development Environment

+If you wish to run to run the development environment you'll need to install [node.js](#).
+Then run the following from the root once.

+`npm install`

+If you wish to create a build run `npm run build` from the root and it will populate the `dist` folder.

 ## Submitting code to this project

-Please fill out the following details if you'd like to contribute new code to this project.
+Please do the following if you wish to contribute code to this project.

-1. Clone this project for the core code with tests
-2. Put your new code in a separate branch
+1. Create your feature in a `feature` branch off of `develop`
-3. Make sure your new code is reasonably tested to demonstrate it works (see `*Test.cs` files)
+2. Make sure your new code is reasonably tested to demonstrate it works (see `*Test.cs` files)
-4. Submit a pull request to the `develop` branch
+3. Submit a pull request to the `develop` branch